Site icon Circuit Ideas for You

 We can also change design how we like.

-After project is finished we have can have our own USB lamp and know more about soldering, circuit and electronics.
+Once we finish the project, we can build our own USB lamp and learn more about soldering, circuits and electronics.

 So lets start and make our idea shine through this easy to make circuit.